socomsystems/documentation/admin_manual/issues/general_troubleshooting.rst

 sync URL, even when explicitly configured to use it.

-If you want to use CalDAV or CardDAV clients or other clients that require service discovery together with Nextcloud it is important to have a correct working setup of the following
+If you want to use CalDAV or CardDAV clients or other clients that require service discovery together with cyfrSpaces it is important to have a correct working setup of the following
 URLs:

 | ``https://example.com/.well-known/carddav``